 The Logitech Craft is stunningly gorgeous and impressively practical, and is a must-have for all Mac power users, not just creatives.

-This little numeric keypad is a bit pricey – at around £50 it costs as much as many full-size keyboards – but it’s neatly designed and will be a useful add-on for anyone that needs to do a bit of number-crunching at work.
+This little numeric keypad is a bit pricey – costing as much as many full-size keyboards – but it’s neatly designed and will be a useful add-on for anyone that needs to do a bit of number-crunching at work.

 The design of the YourType closely matches that of Apple’s own keyboards, right down to the aluminium casing and even the little coin-notches that let you open the battery slot.
 It’s also the same size as Apple’s Magic Trackpad, so you can line both devices up on your desk and move easily from one to the other whenever you need to.